ct-js/docs.ctjs.rocks/docs/ct.timer.md

 ### CtTimer.promise ⇒ <code>Promise</code>

 The promise used to execute callbacks when the timer has finished.
+You can use it with other promises and [`Promise` methods](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) to create complex asynchronous chains.

 ### CtTimer.resolve ⇒ <code>Function</code>

-Resolves the promise.
-Not recommended as it will stop the timer from counting.
+Instantly triggers the promise, calling its callback.

 ### CtTimer.reject ⇒ <code>Function</code>

-Rejects the promise.
-Not recommended as it will stop the timer from counting.
+Stops the timer by rejecting the internal promise.

 ### CtTimer.rejected ⇒ <code>Boolean</code>

-If true, the timer was rejected. **If you call `CtTimer.reject` by yourself, it will not update.**
+If true, the timer was rejected.

 ### CtTimer.done ⇒ <code>Boolean</code>

+If true, the timer was resolved.

+### CtTimer.settled ⇒ <code>Boolean</code>

-If true, the timer was resolved. **If you call `CtTimer.resolve` by yourself, it will not update.**
+If true, the timer was either rejected or resolved.

 ## Timer methods